 \section{Conclusion}

-Our study shows that software problem-solving is shaped by both individual personality and cognitive capability.
-Across 40 software practitioners and 40 SE students, the study showed that conscientiousness and openness to experience were positively associated with both reasoning accuracy and problem-solving outcomes, while neuroticism showed a mild negative association.
-These findings provide an initial step toward understanding how personality (measured through standard IPIP NEO 50) and cognitive capability (measured through Baddeley's 3 minutes grammatical reasoning test) together influence software problem-solving performance.
-Future research could extend these initial findings through larger, longitudinal and cross-cultural studies, integrating behavioural or physiological indicators of cognitive load and exploring how training interventions or team compositions may affect the influence of conscientiousness and openness to experience on reasoning performance.
+Our study indicates that software problem-solving accuracy is associated with both individual personality characteristics and cognitive capability.
+Across a sample of 40 software practitioners and 40 students, conscientiousness and openness to experience were positively associated with grammatical reasoning accuracy and problem solving accuracy, while neuroticism showed a small negative association.
+These findings represent an initial step toward understanding how personality, and cognitive capability, jointly relate to software problem solving accuracy.
+Future work could extend these findings through larger, longitudinal, and cross-cultural studies, incorporate behavioral or physiological indicators of cognitive load, and examine how training interventions or team composition may moderate the relationships between personality traits, reasoning accuracy, and problem solving outcomes.